tdwg/geoschemes/marine/background_v3_2025-07.md

 For many small or medium-sized coastal countries and territories, the corresponding EEZ provides a suitable polygon for the basic recording unit at level 4.
-The EEZs of larger countries (e.g. The United States, South Africa, Indonesia...) and/or with a complex maritime facade (e.g.
+The EEZs of larger countries (e.g. The United States, South Africa, Indonesia) and/or with a complex maritime facade (e.g.
-Spain, Egypt, Costa Rica...) must be split.
+Spain, Egypt, Costa Rica) must be split.

 The Marine Regions website at VLIZ <www.marineregions.org/> has developed a set of geounits with placename “Marine Regions” (not to be